-Some people use fancy soap in their bathroom as decoration.
+Some people use fancy soap in their bathrooms as decoration.
 Over time, this soap gets dusty.
 Start using them now and replace them if you wish.

 Sample makeup perfumes

 You may have a lot of small samples that need recycling.
-Visit this post that talks about a few methods on how to recycle perfumes.
+Visit this post that talks about a few methods to recycle perfumes.